Healthy Homes Assessment Maupuia

 Home Assessments Maupuia for Rental Properties

-There are a variety of things you should look for when conducting a house inspection to determine whether your rental property meets the minimal requirements of the Healthy Homes Standard.
+There are numerous concerns you should look for when conducting an house assessment to see if your rental property meets all the basic requirements of Healthy Homes Standards.
 There are a few examples:

 • Are there enough drainage and stopping of draughts?

-The consequences of not having the Healthy Home with regard to The Residential Tenancies Act and consequently being in the wrong of the tenancy services ruling can be extremely costly for landlords and property managers.
-For specialist guidance, contact us today to schedule your rental property house assessment.
+The repercussions of not having a Healthy Home in accordance with lawful Residential Tenancies Act and consequently falling on the wrong side of an tenancy services ruling can be significant for property managers and landlords.
+For professional advice, call today to book your rental properties house assessment.

 home assessments for rental properties